nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <u>Implementation Details</u>

-Below is the UML class diagram for `RecurringExpense` and `RecurringExpenseList`:
+Below is the UML class diagram for `RecurringExpense` and `RecurringExpenseList`: TEST

 ![RecurringExpenseAndRecurringExpenseList.png](diagrams%2Fimages%2FRecurringExpenseAndRecurringExpenseList.png "UML Class Diagram for RecurringExpense and RecurringExpenseList class")